© Laura Gérard @thediamondsoflife

 © Alison Slattery

-Explore the wide variety of excellent meals at the downtown’s gourmet food halls, including Time Out Market, Marché Artisans, Le Cathcart Restaurants et Biergarten and Le Central - Manger Montréal, Whether you’re dining in person or ordering take-out and delivery, seasonal food and classic dishes are all on the menu in Montréal.
+Downtown, explore the wide variety of excellent meals at gourmet food halls, including Time Out Market, Marché Artisans, Le Cathcart Restaurants et Biergarten and Le Central - Manger Montréal.
 Get your caffeine fix at Montréal's indie coffee shops – and fresh-baked doughnuts to go with it!
-Add sweetness to your life with creations from Montréal's best bakeries and pastry shops and best chocolate shops.
-Warm up with hot chocolate, grab a sweet treat at local candy shops or pick up musts for foodies in Montréal.
-By night, mix cocktails at home with gin, vodka, rum and more specialty spirits from these Montréal specialty alcohol and spirit makers.
-For the beer lovers, pick up a six pack from inventive Montréal microbreweries.
+Add more sweetness to your life with creations from Montréal's best bakeries and pastry shops, best chocolate shops and candy shops.

 © Susan Moss - Tourisme Montréal

-Find a fresh spring look in Montréal, whether for your wardrobe, your home or even your bookshelf!
-Go shopping in Old Montréal’s boutiques, downtown along Sainte-Catherine Street and in the underground city malls, or head to the Plateau and Mile End for unique finds.
+Go shopping for springtime staples and dinner-party glam in Old Montréal’s boutiques, downtown along Sainte-Catherine Street and in the underground city malls, or head to the Plateau and Mile End for unique finds.
 Keep your eye out for items made by Montréal designers, relaxing self-care staples and plenty of home decor.
 Add sparkle to your life at the coolest Montréal jewelry stores.
 Shop local and eco-friendly at the most fabulous vintage boutiques in the city.
-Pick out the perfect new books for friends and family from Montréal’s bookstores and a wide world of music from Montréal's excellent vinyl stores.
+Pick out the perfect new books for friends and family from Montréal’s bookstores.
+And dive into a wide world of music at Montréal's excellent vinyl stores.

 April exhibitions and experiences